waldur/waldur-homeport/docs/development_guideline.md

 ## Unit tests

+In order to run unit tests only once, for example in Jenkins, execute command `npm test`.
+If you want to run server, which watches for changes in tests, run `npm run test-server`.

 Unit tests are used for testing services, controllers and directives.
 Unit tests are written in the `.spec.js` files.
-In order to run unit tests only once, for example in Jenkins, execute command `npm run test-single-run`.
-If you want to start Karma server, which watches for changes in tests, run simply `npm test`.
+We use the following testing stack: Jasmine, Karma, Phantom.

 Consider [this example](app/scripts/components/core/filter.spec.js) of filter test.